Constanza, Dominican Republic: Demographics

 Constanza has 59,052 inhabitants.
-A large part of its population descends from Spanish immigrants (from Burgos, Palencia and Vizcaya), Hungarians, Japanese, as well as a smaller number of Arabs, Jews, and Chinese.
-The migrants of Constanza usually lived in neighborhoods where they live retained the customs of their ancestors.
-The three most prominent and particular colonies are the Spanish Colony, a few meters from the entrance of the city, the Hungarian Colony, to the southeast, and the Japanese Colony, to the south on the road that leads to Valle Nuevo and San José de Ocoa.
+A large part of its population descends from Spanish immigrants (from Burgos, Palencia and Vizcaya), Hungarians, and Japanese, as well as a smaller number of Arabs, Jews, and Chinese.

+The migrants of Constanza usually lived in neighborhoods where they retained the customs of their ancestors.
+The three most prominent and particular colonies are the Spanish colony, a few meters from the entrance of the city, the Hungarian Colony, to the southeast, and the Japanese Colony, to the south on the road that leads to Valle Nuevo and San José de Ocoa. ~40% of Constanza is of full or almost complete European descent, identifying as white.